cartoucheco/docs/README.md

 #### Request Format
 Unlike other endpoints, this endpoint is accessed using GET, with arguments provided as query string parameters.
 The following parameters are supported:
  - `tld` (required) - The TLD to query (eg, 'luxe').
- - `start` (optional) - The timestamp at which to begin the query.
-For pagination, supply the timestamp of the last returned entry for this field.
+ - `start` (optional) - The nonce after which to begin the query.
+For pagination, supply the nonce of the last returned entry for this field.
  - `limit` (optional) - The number of results to return.
 Defaults to 100, maximum 1000.

 #### Response Format
 If the request succeeded, a list of JSON objects is returned.
 Each object has the following elements:
  - `tld` - The TLD for which the transaction was sent.
  - `timestamp` - The timestamp at which the transaction was sent.
+ - `mined_at` - If mined, the timestamp at which the transaction was mined.
+ - `block_number` - If mined, the block number at which the transaction was mined.
+ - `hash` - The transaction hash.
+May change before a transaction is mined due to gas price changes.
  - `entries` - A list of entry objects.
 Each entry object has the following elements:
    - `name` - The name (without TLD) the associate operation affected.
    - `registrarId` - The ICANN ID of the registrar for that name.